cliqz-oss/browser-f/mozilla-release/docs/bug-mgmt/policies/triage-bugzilla.rst

    -  Members of your team do not see the bug queue and get the ‘wiggins’

 Who Triages
 -----------

-Engineering managers and directors are responsible for naming the individuals responsible for triaging `defect and task bugs <bug-types>`__ in a component.
+Engineering managers and directors are responsible for naming the individuals responsible for triaging :ref:`all types of bugs <Bug Types>` in a component.

-We use Bugzilla to track this.
+We use Bugzilla to manage this.
 See the `list of triage owners <https://bugzilla.mozilla.org/page.cgi?id=triage_owners.html>`__.

 If you need to change who is responsible for triaging a bug in a